 As well as being a miracle product, if you buy oil that has been picked, pressed and packed at source (often marked with the Fair Trade logo), it’s sustainable and eco-friendly too.
 As you can guess, ‘picked, pressed and packed at source’ means that all of the production happens in the same place.
 This is not only good for the environment and has a lower carbon footprint but it also means that the money will go directly to the communities that grew it in the first place.

-Good gut health
+Improving your horse’s gut health

 Coconut oil is much easier for a horse to digest, absorb and then convert to energy.
-It’s sometimes used to help with the treatment and prevention of ulcers, colic and acidosis although more research needs to be done into this.
+It’s sometimes used to help with the treatment and prevention of ulcers, colic, and acidosis although more research needs to be done into this.

 Great source of ‘cool’ energy

-Coconut oil contains twice as much energy as protein and starch but because it’s a fat its a non-heating energy source.
+Coconut oil contains twice as much energy as protein and starch but because it’s a fat it’s a non-heating energy source.

 Good for fussy eaters

 If your horse doesn’t like taking medicine or eats around any supplement then hiding them inside some coconut oil will help.
 Just wrap the tablet or powder up inside a little bit of coconut oil and your horse will eat it without batting an eyelid.
-You can even use this to make worming easier, just put a little in an old worming syringe and give it to your horse as a treat occasionally.
+You can even use this to make deworming easier, just put a little in an old worming syringe and give it to your horse as a treat occasionally.
 He’ll then associate the syringe with the oil rather than the wormer.

 Why it works: Coconut oil is not only sweet-tasting and highly palatable but it has a scent that can disguise the smell (and taste) of pretty much any medicine.
 Your horse will think it’s a treat instead and tablets will no longer be a problem.